The University of Denver is focused on the caliber of people we graduate.

 The above data is the most recent entering 2002 cohort from the US Department of Education, National Center for Education Statistics.

 Every student at the University of Denver works closely with a faculty advisor and a professional advisor throughout their four years.
 This process begins with a mentoring relationship with a First Year Seminar instructor and transitions to a faculty member in his or her chosen discipline.
-For students who are undeclared, we encourage them to work with their advising team to explore different major options through the Common Curriculum (general education) courses as well as with the Career Center to take different interest inventories for a fee, to learn their strengths, interests and which majors speak to these strengths.
+For students who are undeclared, we encourage them to work with their advising team to explore different major options as well as with the Career Center to take different interest inventories for a fee, to learn their strengths, interests and which majors speak to these strengths.
 There is also a 2 credit Career Design Making course offered every winter quarter to help undeclared students explore various options for majors.

 Additionally, there are many great resources on campus to help students successfully complete their degree on time.
 Here are just a few examples: